iiiiiiiccccccc/Types-of-Functions/README.md

 To begin this project, set up your Solidity development environment.
 I recommend using Remix, an online Solidity IDE.
 Follow these steps:

 1. Visit Remix IDE at [Remix](https://remix.ethereum.org).
-2. Create a new file: Click the "+" icon in the left sidebar, and save it with a .sol extension (e.g., VinceToken.sol).
+2. Create a new file: Click the "+" icon in the left sidebar, and save it with a .sol extension.
 3. Copy and paste the provided template code into your new file, if available.

 ## The Program Execution